Persona 5: Legacy

-Prior to release, a standalone anime special titled Persona 5: the Animation -The Day Breakers- aired on Japanese television on September 3, 2016.
-Created by A-1 Pictures, The Day Breakers is set during the events of the game, being portrayed as a "sub event" separate from the main narrative.
-A manga adaptation by Hisato Murasaki began serialization online from September 15.
+A standalone anime special, Persona 5: the Animation -The Day Breakers-, aired in Japan on September 3, 2016.
+Created by A-1 Pictures, The Day Breakers is set during the events of the game and portrayed as a "sub event" separate from the main narrative.
+A manga adaptation of Persona 5 by Hisato Murasaki began serialization online from September 15, 2016.
 Persona 5: The Animation, an anime television series based on the game's events, was produced by CloverWorks and began broadcast in April 2018.
+Stage play adaptations under the title Persona 5: The Stage have been performed in Japan, with original music composed by Atsushi Kitajoh.

 Persona 5: Dancing in Starlight, a rhythm game for the PlayStation 4 and PlayStation Vita, features the main cast of Persona 5 and was released in 2018.
 The cast is also featured in Persona Q2: New Cinema Labyrinth for the Nintendo 3DS, also released in 2018.
-Alongside teasing Royal, Atlus also announced Persona 5 Strikers, a hack and slash game developed by Koei Tecmo's studio Omega Force, with gameplay based on their Dynasty Warriors series.
-It was released in Japan for the Nintendo Switch and PlayStation 4 in 2020 and worldwide in 2021 for those platforms and Windows.
-Its plot acts as a direct continuation to Persona 5.
-A spin-off for Android and iOS named Persona 5: The Phantom X was announced in 2023, developed by Black Wings Game Studio and published by Perfect World Games; P-Studio assists in development for the game.
-Stage play adaptations under the title Persona 5: The Stage have been performed in Japan, with original music composed by Atsushi Kitajoh.
+Persona 5 Strikers, an action role-playing sequel to Persona 5 co-developed with Omega Force and featuring gameplay based on their Dynasty Warriors series, was released in Japan in 2020 and worldwide in 2021 for the Nintendo Switch, PlayStation 4, and Windows.
+A tactical role-playing game spinoff named Persona 5 Tactica was released in 2023.
+A spin-off for Android and iOS named Persona 5: The Phantom X was announced in 2023, developed by Black Wings Game Studio and published by Perfect World Games; P-Studio is assisting in the game's development.

 Joker appears as a playable character via downloadable content (DLC) in the 2018 crossover fighting game, Super Smash Bros.
 Ultimate.
 The game's director, Masahiro Sakurai, is a fan of the Persona series and stated that Joker was emblematic of the approach that he wanted to take with Ultimate's DLC, adding that he wanted characters that were unique and fun to use within the Super Smash Bros. environment.
-Other characters and series elements have also made appearances in Dragon's Dogma Online, Phantasy Star Online 2, Lord of Vermilion Re:3, Sonic Forces, Puzzle & Dragons, Granblue Fantasy, Catherine: Full Body, Star Ocean: Anamnesis, Another Eden, Tokyo Mirage Sessions ♯FE Encore, Dragalia Lost, Super Monkey Ball Banana Mania, Alchemy Stars, Soul Hackers 2, War of the Visions: Final Fantasy Brave Exvius, and NieR Reincarnation.
+Other characters and series elements have also made crossover appearances in various other games.